suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 Diffie-Hellman exchange to derive a shared secret, is used to encrypt a CEK.
 This CEK is subsequently used to encrypt the firmware image.
 Hence, the plaintext passed to HPKE is the randomly generated CEK.
-The output of the HPKE encrypt operation is therefore the encrypted CEK along with HPKE encapsulated key (i.e. the ephemeral ECDH public key of the author).
+The output of the HPKE seal operation is therefore the encrypted CEK along with HPKE encapsulated key (i.e. the ephemeral ECDH public key).

 Only the holder of recipient's private key can decapsulate the CEK to decrypt the firmware.
 Key generation in HPKE is influced by additional parameters, such as